-Span calibrate the sensor as explained in CHAPTER 9: CALIBRATION.
+Span calibrate the sensors as explained in CHAPTER 9: CALIBRATION.
 If you are installing a pre-calibrated sensor, use the following procedure:

 - 1) While holding the SETUP key, press the DISPLAY DATA key three times.
-The display will show the sensor factors. - 2) Press the DOWN key until you reach the appropriate sensor, then press ENTER. - 3) Use the UP / DOWN keys to enter the correct factor, digit by digit starting with the hundreds digit, press ENTER to move through the tens, ones, and tenths digits.
+The display will show the sensor factors. - 2) Press the DOWN key until you reach the appropriate sensor, then press ENTER. - 3) Use the UP / DOWN keys to enter the correct factor, digit by digit.
+Press ENTER to move through each digit until all have been entered.

-NOTE: SEM four-electrode CO sensor (Hydrogen interference adjustment).
-There is a hydrogen cross-interference adjustment for the four-electrode carbon monoxide sensor.
-This calibration, intended to remove the interference of hydrogen from CO measurements, should be rarely done, typically if the sensor is being replaced.

-To null the hydrogen interference, feed hydrogen gas, typically 100 - 1000 PPM, and follow the same procedure as for the other span gas calibrations.
+NOTE: There is a hydrogen cross-interference adjustment for the four-electrode carbon monoxide sensor.
+It is intended to remove the interference of hydrogen from CO measurements.
+Calibration for this is typically only done when the sensor is being replaced.
+To calibrate the hydrogen, feed hydrogen gas, typically 100 - 1000 PPM, and follow the same procedure as for the other span gas calibrations.